In Brazilian Officials' Taped Conversations, Women Hear Rampant Sexism

 In Brazil, wiretaps of senior officials, including the current and former presidents, have set off a political firestorm.

 The outcry has mainly centered on whether it was legal for a judge to release the recordings last week, and why he did it.
 President Dilma Rousseff is in the process of being impeached.
 Her predecessor, Luiz Inacio Lula da Silva, known as Lula, is implicated in a massive corruption scandal at the state oil company.
 His phone was being tapped as part of that investigation, which is the source of the private discussions that have now been made public.

-But Brazilian women heard something else in the conversations that was deeply troubling.
-Sexism is rampant in the corridors of power — even in a country with a woman as president.
+But Brazilian women heard something else that was deeply troubling in the conversations.
+Sexism is rampant in the corridors of power — even in a country with a woman president.